AlexRuzin/study_notes/README.md

 ### Design Deep Dive (15 mins)
 Rather open-ended, look into details of the design and correct architecture

+## URL Shortener Example
+**Functional Requirements**: Given a URL, shorten it.
+Use a checksum/hash of the input URI?
+Optionally pick a short link.
+Expiration.
+Redirection
+**Non-Functional**: Highly-available.
+Redirection should be immediate.
+Shortened links should neot be predictable (solved with hash).
+**Extended**: Analytics, RESP API (Solved by designing functional requirement API).
+Requirement for authentication (OAuth2)

+### Assumptions
+* Can anyone create URLs through API?
+Does it require a key?
+* Some frequently used URLs should be cached
+* Traffic will be 100:1 read:write ratio
+* Load will be 500m new URLs per month
+* 50B redirections per day
+* **Traffic estimate**: Queries Per Second: If we have 500million new URLs per month, then `500m / (30days * 24hours * 3600seconds) = ~200URL/s`.
+Redirections will be `100(read redirections) * 200 URLs/s = 20K/s` (since we have 100x more reads than writes, so 20K/s URLs will be accessed)
+* **Storage estimate**: Let's say the URL is stored for 1 month.
+At 500/m new URLs.
+Each one is 512bytes in the database.
+So 512b * 500m = 256,000,000,000 = 256gb of storage per month.
+For 5 years?
+5 * 12 = 60.
+60 * 256gb = 15.36TB for 5 years.
+* **Bandwidth**: Read?
+200URLs/s.
+Write?
+2URLs/s.
+128kb for one API redirect.
+So 128kb * 200URL/s = 25.6MB/s

+### API (REST)
+* Accessing URLs doesn't require an API, it just reaches the shortener service
+* Create URL: Expiry date, api key, user name, original url, custom URL name
+* Delete URL: api key, shortened URI name

+### Database Design
+**URL Table**: URL Hash (PK), Original URL, Creation Date, UserID **User Table**: User ID (PK), Name, Email, CreationDate

+* Since there are no relationships between tables, we can use NoSQL as its faster
+* Many objects, lots of queries

+### Algorithm
+1. Client sends API request to Shorten
+2. Shortener sends requrest to Encoder (checksum)
+3. Checksum is stored in the database
+4. If failed the duplication, add append another unique sequence, like username
+5. Return shortened URL to user

+### Load Balancing
+* Can add a LB between clients and applications, application server and database, applications and cache
+* Roundrobin load distribution

 ## Twitter design example